My Forking Life

 Homemade Jamaican Ginger Beer

 This Traditional Jamaican Ginger Beer recipe is an old family recipe that is simple to make.
-Serve over ice for a great tasting island drink.
+Serve this classic Jamaican ginger drink over ice for a great-tasting Caribbean drink.

 Two glasses decorated with slices of fresh lime filled with Jamaican ginger beer and a pitcher of Jamaican ginger beer set alongside